pento/automatic-updater/readme.txt

 = 0.3.2 =
 * ADDED: Language file for translators
+* FIXED: Don't try to update WordPress to the same version (I'm mostly certain it's actually fixed this time)
 * FIXED: Minor formatting change to the notification emails.

 = 0.3.1 =